kadelcode/alx-system_engineering-devops/0x19-postmortem/README.md

 # Root Cause

 - The root cause of the issue was due to some outdated softwares, which made the server to malfunction.

+# Resolution and Recovery

+- The issue was resolved by updating the softwares and server configuration file.
+The website was then brought back online.